geoffrey-diederichs/Hack_in_2025/note/README.md

 First things first, we can just run this container and get it's [libc](./Sources/libc.so.6) and [ld](./Sources/ld-linux-x86-64.so.2).
 After running `pwninit` we get our [patched binary](./Sources/note_patched) using the same libraries as the server.

-We can also see that most of the securities are enabled on that binary:
+We can also see that most of the securities are enabled on that binary :

 ```console
 $ checksec --file=./note